RedisLabs/redislabs-docs/content/rs/administering/cluster-operations/adding-node.md

     "/rs/administering/designing-production/synchronizing-clocks.md" >}}).

-    If the clock in the node you are trying to join to the cluster is not synchronized with the nodes already in the cluster the action will fail and an error message will appear indicating that you must synchronize the clocks first.
+    If the clock in the node you are trying to join to the cluster is not synchronized with the nodes already in the cluster, the action will fail and an error message will appear indicating that you must synchronize the clocks first.